Siqsuruq/pgBackupDBs/README.md

     the forth flag * says every month. the fifth flag (third 0) specifies the week day.
 From 0 to 6 mean Sunday to Saturday.

-4. Run echo "hello world!" command everyday at 16:30, add this line:
+4. Run pg_backup.sh command everyday at 23:00, add this line:

 	00 23 * * * /root/backup/dbs/pg_backup.sh